 Do I need to get PAT testing done if I am a landlord?

-You don’t have to get PAT testing done if you rent out other types of properties, but as duty-holder, it can be the right way of showing your tenants you are keeping them safe.
+You don’t have to get PAT testing done if you rent out other types of properties in England and Wales, but as duty-holder, it can be the right way of showing your tenants you are keeping them safe.

 It is a legal requirement that you keep your equipment well-maintained to protect your employees and customers from harm.